Could Over-The-Counter Allergy Medications Be An Actual Answer To The Hellish Symptoms Of Perimenopause?

 Could it actually work?

-As of now, lots of women are anecdotally reporting that a blend of allergy medications (like Allegra) and antacids (like Pepcid AC) have helped them with hot flashes, mood swings, and lack of sleep.
+As of now, lots of women are anecdotally reporting that a blend of allergy medications (like Allegra) and antacids (like Pepcid AC) have helped them with hot flashes, mood swings, brain fog, and lack of sleep.

 Again, this has been neither clinically studied nor scientifically proven but the reasoning for this reported relief could be due to the link between estrogen and histamine, according to Soma Mandal, M.D., the Medical Director of Women's Health at Hackensack Meridian Health. ”Hormones, specifically estrogen levels, can surge and then fall radically.
 This can trigger waves of histamine that produce symptoms that are very similar to what we see during perimenopause/menopause symptoms, like flushing, anxiety, insomnia, mood changes — and even gastrointestinal issues, like stomach upset and diarrhea,” said Mandal in an interview with People.
 "For women whose symptoms may be histamine-driven, this combination of Allegra and Pepcid AC can offer real relief.”
-That said, she, like many doctors, is quick to again point out, there is no clinical data to confirm this at this time.

 While we wait for science to catch up and give us more answers, a lot of us are left to wonder how seriously we should take this allergy med/antacid combination as a possible remedy for symptoms that exist here and now.